Haxxnet/Compose-Examples/README.md

 - [Obsidian-Gitsync-Perlite](https://github.com/l4rm4nd/Obsidian-Gitsync-Perlite) - Continuously sync Obsidian markdown notes from GitHub and publish it for the webs.
 - [Memos](examples/memos) - An open-source, self-hosted memo hub with knowledge management and social networking.
 - [HedgeDoc](examples/hedgedoc) - HedgeDoc lets you create real-time collaborative markdown notes.
+- [Docmost](examples/docmost) - Docmost is an open source collaborative documentation and wiki software.
+It is an open-source alternative to the likes of Confluence and Notion.

 ### Money, Budgeting & Management